 15 “‘I know your works: you are neither cold nor hot.
 Would that you were cold or hot!
 16 So, because you are lukewarm, and neither cold nor hot, I will spew you out of my mouth.
 17 For you say, I am rich, I have prospered, and I need nothing; not knowing that you are wretched, pitiable, poor, blind, and naked.
 18 Therefore I counsel you to buy from me gold refined by fire, that you may be rich, and white garments to clothe you and to keep the shame of your nakedness from being seen, and salve to anoint your eyes, that you may see.
 19 Those whom I love, I reprove and chasten; so be zealous and repent.
 20 Behold, I stand at the door and knock; if any one hears my voice and opens the door, I will come in to him and eat with him, and he with me.
 21 He who conquers, I will grant him to sit with me on my throne, as I myself conquered and sat down with my Father on his throne.
 22 He who has an ear, let him hear what the Spirit says to the churches.’”
 Rev. 3:14-22

 We have shut the door ourselves, we have locked God out, after all, He is too controversial.
 We have thrown away the key, and gone back to the pagan keys of Janus and Cybele i.e. St. Peter.
-We have neglected to continue the work that the Reformers started and instead of removing more corruptions and paganism, we have brought the formerly removed stuff back in.
+We have neglected to continue the work that the Reformers started and instead of removing more corruption and paganism, we have brought the formerly removed stuff back in.
 It is Ecumenical you know.

 We have been told we can’t pray in public, so we don’t.
 We have been told to take down the Ten Commandments, and we do.
 It really shouldn’t matter if you have hidden them in your heart.
-Teach them to your children, stand up and recite them.
+Teach them to your children, stand up, and recite them.
 We have put them back into our liturgy, it is amazing what it does for the congregation.
 We are the temples of the Holy Spirit, stop bringing pagan things into your temple.
-We think no one sees what we have dragged in, what we have painted on our walls, after all, it is just decoration.
+We think no one sees what we have dragged in, or what we have painted on our walls, after all, it is just decoration.
 We think that no one can see into our temples.
 Never mind that they are the same abominable things that Judah had profaned the literal temple walls with.
 [Ezekiel 8.]
-The dispensationalist teach that the law has passed away, so since there is no law it must be is OK.
+The dispensationalist teaches that the law has passed away, so since there is no law it must be OK.
 Weeping for Tammuz i.e. Lent, worship Ashtaroth, i.e. Gaea, the mother goddess, celebrating Saturnalia i.e. Christmas.
 And God forbid that we should make some national treasure an object of veneration, Even though the Declaration and the Constitution are marvelous documents and everyone should read them, THEY ARE NOT HOLY WRITE.
 They can not even be understood without some knowledge of the Bible.
 One can not appreciate that we are created equal if one does not understand the creator.
 The only decoration your temple needs is the Word of God.

 I have laid up thy word in my heart, that I might not sin against thee.
 Psa.
 119:11